 To address that complaint we highly encourage our customers to consider replacing their lower control arms with those from the GT3.
 The GT3 control arm can be adjusted in length with shims.
-This will end up widening the front track width of the car which might earn the vehicle a few scratches but nothing that a paintless dent repair in Kansas City cannot rectify.
-But that also increases the amount of negative camber available.
+This will end up widening the front track width of the car, but that also increases the amount of negative camber available.
 While it is a little more difficult to adjust front camber using these shims, we like using a factory style solution.
 These control arms can be purchased with either factory rubber mounts or with aftermarket bearings which gives us the option to have a quiet suspension, or a more race oriented setup.

 Many of our track day customers want to retain the daily comforts of the stock suspension so for those customers we find the GT3 lower control arms with factory rubber mounts and bushings to be a great solution that still solves the front tire wear problem.